danvet/danvet.github.io/_drafts/maintainer-statistics.md

 sound|351|26|7%
 powerpc|235|16|7%

-In short there's very few places where it's easier to be a maintainer than in the already rather low roughly 15% the kernel scores overall.
+In short there's very few places where it's easier to become a maintainer than in the already rather low roughly 15% the kernel scores overall.
 Outside of these few subsystems, the only realistic way is to create a new subsystem, somehow get it merged, and become its maintainer.
 In most subsystems being a maintainer is an elite status, and the historical trends suggests it will only become more so.
 If this trend isn't reversed, then maintainer overload will get a lot worse in the coming years.

+Of course subsystem maintainers are expected to spend more time reviewing and managed other people's contribution.
+When looking at individual maintainers it would be natural to expect a slow decline in their own contributions in patch form, and hence a decline in self-commits.
+But below them a new set of maintainers should grow and receive mentoring, and those more junior maintainers would focus more on their own work.
+That sustainable maintainer pipeline seems to not be present in many kernel subsystems, drawing a bleak future for them.

 Much more interesting is the review statistics, split up by subsystem.
 Again we need a cut-off for noise and outliers.
 The big outliers here are all the pull